About Bethel Baptist

 In an effort to connect church and home, men and households are active participants throughout the service.

-5. Can my family stay together instead of being forced to separate?
+5. Can my family stay together during the worship gathering?